UniversalDependencies/docs/_id/index.md

   * [nsubj:pass]() for nominal subjects of passive verbs.
   * [obl:agent]() for agents of passive verbs.
   * [obl:tmod]() for temporal modifier for a [VERB]()/[ADJ]().

-## Remark
-This Indonesian documentation is applied only to the Indonesian-PUD and the Indonesian-CSUI treebank.
-The Indonesian-GSD does not conform to these guidelines.

 ## Treebanks